-Anal and genital itching (external): Use in postirradiation (factitial) proctitis, cryptitis, other inflammatory conditions of the anorectum; external genital, feminine, and anal itching.
+Anal and genital pruritus, external: Topical: Use in external genital and anal itching.

-Ulcerative colitis (adjunctive therapy): Adjunctive treatment of ulcerative colitis, especially distal forms including ulcerative proctitis, ulcerative proctosigmoiditis, left-sided ulcerative colitis, and in some cases involving the transverse and ascending colons.
+Ulcerative colitis: Rectal: Treatment of ulcerative colitis, especially distal forms, including ulcerative proctitis, ulcerative proctosigmoiditis, and left-sided ulcerative colitis.

 Hypersensitivity to hydrocortisone or any component of the formulation; systemic fungal infections and ileocolostomy during the immediate or early postoperative period (rectal suspension); obstruction, abscess, perforation, peritonitis, fresh intestinal anastomoses, extensive fistulas, and sinus tracts (rectal foam).